ANNOUNCEMENT: August 2021

 Mini-pupillages may be subject to short notice cancellation depending on the availability of Court hearings owing to the public health situation.

 Mini-pupillage is work experience with a barrister.
 It is an excellent opportunity for you to make an informed decision about whether a career as a barrister is for you.
 We do not expect you to have completed a mini-pupillage with Chambers if you later apply for pupillage.

-Our mini-pupils are offered the opportunity to attend court or other hearings, to work on legal research in Chambers and attend conferences.
+Our mini-pupils are offered the opportunity to attend court or other hearings, to work on legal research in Chambers, to attend conferences and to discuss their prospective route to the Bar.
 We expect that mini-pupils will attend the whole week.
 We will ask mini-pupils to sign a confidentiality undertaking upon arrival.

-There are no interviews for mini-pupillage and mini-pupillages are not assessed.
+There are no interviews for mini-pupillage and mini-pupillages are not formally assessed.

 Mini-pupils have to be at least 18 years old at the time of commencing the mini-pupillage.

 We are committed to promoting access to the profession and opportunities for those who have historically been underrepresented at the Bar.
 We therefore encourage and particularly welcome applications from women, people of minority ethnic origin, people with disabilities, those who are LGBTQI+, and those who were or are state school educated.

 We ordinarily offer mini-pupillages lasting 1 week (5 days) four times a year.